 Whether you have a towable travel trailer or drivable rig, there are additional things to consider.

 Opening Your Camper In Spring

-How to open a camper for the season depends on if you have it winterized with antifreeze or if it is just in storage without it.
+How to open a camper for the season depends on if you have it winterized with antifreeze.
 If you need to de-winterize your RV, you want to flush the fluids first.

 Generally speaking, here are the steps to de-winterize an RV water system: